10 Fun Vocabulary Classroom Games for English Language Teachers

 Best for All Ages 🏫

-This vocabulary focused lesson starter will test your students on recently learned or existing vocabulary by focussing on their deductive skills and knowledge of words.
+This vocabulary-focused lesson starter will test your students on recently learned or existing vocabulary by focusing on their deductive skills and knowledge of words.

 How to play:

-- Jumble up the letters in words that you have been learning and write it out for your students to see.
+1. Jumble up the letters in words that you have been learning and write them out for your students to see.

 For younger learners...